sfarrens/presentations/_posts/0000-01-10-packaging.md

 release = ["build", "twine"]
 ```

-> And a little bonus, we can also add an option to install all of the optional dependencies.
+> And, as a little bonus, we can also add an option to install all of the optional dependencies.

 ```toml
 dev = ["mycosmo[docs,lint,release,test]"]